uvarc/rc-learning/content/notes/rivanna-tutorial/interactive_apps/interactive_ood_rstudio.md

 draft: false  # Is this a draft? true/false
 toc: false  # Show table of contents? true/false
 type: docs  # Do not modify.
-weight: 450
+weight: 260

 menu:
   rivanna-tutorial:
     parent: Interactive Apps with Open OnDemand
 ---

-Rstudio Server is a standalone app similar to JupyterLab.
+Rstudio Server is a standalone app like JupyterLab.
 Starting a session is very similar to JupyterLab, but the Webform differs slightly.
 Instead of kernel tiles, you will select a version of R from a dropdown menu from those available.
-In this example, the version is R 3.6.2.
+In this example, the version is R 4.2.2.

 {{< figure src="/notes/rivanna-tutorial/img/OOD_Rstudio_form.png" caption="Starting an Rstudio session." >}}